VictorZakharov/pinwin/README.md

 ### Download

-You can download PinWin [via GitHub releases](https://github.com/VictorZakharov/pinwin/releases), where the most recent version is available.
-Pick your preferred distribution method:
+You can download PinWin [via GitHub releases](https://github.com/VictorZakharov/pinwin/releases), where the most recent version is available (source code, binaries or installer).
-- Source code - click to [download zip](https://github.com/VictorZakharov/pinwin/archive/v0.1.1.zip) or clone this repository via any Git client, then build it yourself using Visual Studio 2017.
-- Binaries - [download the exe](https://github.com/VictorZakharov/pinwin/releases/download/v0.1.1/PinWin_v0.1.1_binaries.zip) for xcopy install and any custom configuration.
-- MSI [installer package](https://github.com/VictorZakharov/pinwin/releases/download/v0.1.1/PinWinInstaller_v0.1.1.msi) - it will do the work for you (I am currently using the free version of [Advanced Installer](http://www.advancedinstaller.com/)).

 ### Credits